tlouchao/tlouchao.github.io/src/content/blog/batch-renamer.md

 ``` shell
 python -m PyQt6.uic.pyuic -x batch_renamer.ui -o batch_renamer_ui.py
 ```
-Then, the output file would be included as a dependency in another Python file, which included some starter code that demonstrated how to connect a button click event to an event handler.
+Then, the output file would be included as a dependency in another Python file, which included some starter code.
+The example code demonstrated how to connect a button click event to an event handler.
 Or in Qt terms, connecting a `clicked()` [signal](https://doc.qt.io/qt-6/signalsandslots.html) to a [slot](https://doc.qt.io/qt-6/signalsandslots.html):